Constipation in children is often caused by infrequent stools or hard, dry stools.

-If the child does not receive a large amount of fiber in their diet, an over-the-counter fiber supplement, such as Metamucil or Citrucel, can be added to it.
+If the child does not receive a large amount of fiber in their diet, an over-the-counter fiber supplement, such as Metamucil or Citrucel, can be added.

-However, the child needs to drink at least 32 ounces (approximately 1 liter) of water per day for the products to work properly.
+However, the child needs to drink at least 32 ounces (approximately 1 liter) of water per day for the products to work correctly.

-Glycerin suppositories can be used to soften stools in children who can not swallow pills.
+Glycerin suppositories can soften stools in children who can not swallow pills.

 A laxative or an enema

 If an accumulation of fecal material creates an obstruction, the doctor may recommend a laxative or an enema to help eliminate the obstacle, for example, polyethylene glycol (Glycolax, Miralax) and mineral oil.

 Never give a child a laxative or an enema without instructions from the doctor about the proper dose.